coreos/coreos-cloudinit/Documentation/cloud-config.md

 # Functionality Overview

-CoreOS supports customization of its initialization procedure by specifying values to use when initializing various OS-level items.
-Such items include network configuration, user accounts, and systemd units to launch on startup.
-This document defines the full list of initialization items we can configure.
+CoreOS allows us to declaratively customize various OS-level items, such as network configuration, user accounts, and systemd units.
+This document describes the full list of items we can configure.
 The `coreos-cloudinit` program uses these files as it configures the OS after startup or during runtime.

 # Configuration File

-The file used by this system initialization program is called a "cloud-config" file, and it aims to implement all of the parameters of the [cloud-init][cloud-init] project's [cloud-config][cloud-config] file, which is "the defacto multi-distribution package that handles early initialization of a cloud instance" ([cloud-init docs][cloud-init-docs]).
-Currently, however, only a subset of that file's configuration items are implemented.

-In addition to the configuration items in the cloud-init project's cloud-config file, we added a few additional items which are specific to CoreOS.
-These CoreOS-specific items include etcd configuration, OEM definition, and systemd units to launch on startup.
+The file used by this system initialization program is called a "cloud-config" file.
+It is inspired by the [cloud-init][cloud-init] project's [cloud-config][cloud-config] file. which is "the defacto multi-distribution package that handles early initialization of a cloud instance" ([cloud-init docs][cloud-init-docs]).
+Because the cloud-init project includes tools which aren't used by CoreOS, only the relevant subset of its configuration items will be implemented in our cloud-config file.
+In addition to those, we added a few CoreOS-specific items, such as etcd configuration, OEM definition, and systemd units.

 We've designed our implementation to allow the same cloud-config file to work across all of our supported platforms.